 The five-year accelerated graduate program consists of 3.5 years in undergraduate status and 1.5 years in graduate status.
 You’ll develop relationships with our expert faculty in your freshman year that will grow through graduation and beyond.

 The BS/MPH in Community & Behavioral Health Promotion prepares high achieving students to use innovative approaches to community engagement and collaborative practice.
 Students apply a social justice and equity-centered approach to public health training and practice.

 Why I Chose Public Health

-“At the Zilber School of Public Health, we have this strong focus on community intervention and social justice.
+“At the Zilber College of Public Health, we have this strong focus on community intervention and social justice.

 “I also fell in love with UWM and the campus.
 This feels like home to me.

 Rose Hennessey, PhD Public Health – Community & Behavioral Health Promotion

 Coursework in Community & Behavioral Health Promotion addresses theories and frameworks in social and behavioral science, evidence-based methods for program planning (including assessment) and implementation, and program evaluation.
 Methodogical training addresses quantitative, qualitative, and community-engaged techniques.

 Through hands-on learning and mentored field placements, accelerated MPH students develop new specialized skills and ways to improve the health of communities.
 Public health at UWM is your home to learn, connect, and make a difference!